muhdfaiz/rest-api-go/readme.md

 ```

 - Go to shoppermate-api project path.
 Install package dependencies using Glide.
 Glide will install all package dependencies into this folder `~/golang/src/vendor`.

+- Refer file `glide.yaml` and `glide.lock` located in root project path to see what package glide will install.

 ```
 glide install
 ```